Do These Five Things To Ready Your Planter

 If planting is the most important trip you make across the field, then your planter may arguably be your most important piece of equipment.

-Here are five things you should be doing to ready the planter as field work begins:
+Here are five things you should be doing to ready your planter for fieldwork:

 1. Correct seed population to be planted.